Anki-code1/dnsviz/README.md

 ### Dependencies

 * Python (2.7, 3.5 - 3.12) - https://www.python.org/
-  (Note that python 2.7 support will be removed in a future release.)
+  (Note that Python 2.7 support will be removed in a future release.)

 * dnspython (1.13.0 or later) - https://www.dnspython.org/